patkelly174/cs326-final-discount_wix/docs/final.md

 6. User Interface:

+We have 5 different pages that the user can interact with.
+Our intial welcome page gives a general overview of our web app and gives the user multiple buttons to interact with to sign up/sign in.
+Then we have the login/sign in pages which the uesr can use to input their data.
+We then have an about page with talks about our goal as a team and also a little look into what our application does and we also have a little meet the team section.
+The main bulk of our web app is in the overview tab which is where the user will do most of their interactions.
+In the overview tab the user can view their account details, current budget, and expenses.
+The user can also view their account details and update and add money to budgets and expenses.

 7. APIs:

 We did not use any APIs, but if we did we would have taken in an individual interest and availability and use our automated technology to find a job most suited for them.
 Another function we would have is find local deals for the user.